umbrellio/table_sync/docs/publishing/configuration.md

 - `original_attributes` - serialized `original_attributes`
 - `object_class` - model name
-- `debounce_time` - pause between pblishing messages
+- `debounce_time` - pause between publishing messages
 - `event` - type of event that happened to synched entity
 - `perform_at` - time to perform the job at (depends on debounce)